Tuesday, October 4, 2011

 The previous night

-I had to get there as I also had
+I had to get there earlier as I also had

 A World Poker Tour tournament